adaltas/dsti_2022_s22_1/02.hadoop-core-hdfs-yarn/lab.md

 The WordCount example is also located in the MapReduce example JAR.
 It takes several arguments:

-- 1 or more input directory
+- 1 or more input directories
 - 1 output directory

 1. Look at the content of the input directory we will use: `/education/dsti_2022_s22_1/resources/lab2`